 Australia’s ‘successes and failures’ to inform worldwide drug debate

-The Fair Treatment Coalition has heralded as an ‘important breakthrough’ the appointment of the first Australian to the eminent Global Commission on Drug Policy.
+The Fair Treatment Coalition has heralded the appointment of Geoff Gallop, the first Australian in the eminent Global Commission on Drug Policy as an ‘important breakthrough’

 Emeritus Professor Geoff Gallop, former WA Premier and an advocate with Harm Reduction Australia, has been appointed to the commission.
 He joins an eminent panel of commissioners, including former international leaders Helen Clark, Jose Ramos-Horta, and entrepreneur Sir Richard Branson.
 The late Kofi Annan also served on the commission.

 Dr Gallop said he was humbled to be appointed to the commission and he hoped now that Australia’s experiences could contribute to the global debate of “what works and what doesn’t work” when it comes to drug policy.

 Dr Gallop said there were those who argue we should “just say no” to drugs and others that argue criminalisation reduces drug use.
 He said around the world there were jurisdictions that had moved to decriminalise personal drug use.
 They had not experienced the subsequent expansion in drug use that was predicted by opponents.
 He said there were lessons here that Australia should heed.